• Skip to primary navigation

 3. Pour the mixture into the pot and turn to high.

-4. Cook on high for approximately 1.5 hours.
+4. Cook on high for approximately 1.5 hours, until firm in the centre.
 Before you put the lid on, put a tea towel or some squares of kitchen roll under the lid to catch drips.
 Fold the sides of the tea towel up so they go over the lid.
 This prevents the top of your cake from going soggy from the condensation on the lid dripping onto it.

 5. Allow the cake to cool fully.
-When you are ready to serve, slice in half, fill with a layer of strawberry jam and a layer of whipped cream, or as desired, and serve.
+When you are ready to serve, slice in half, fill with a layer of strawberry jam and a layer of whipped cream, top with more cream and fresh strawberries if desired, and serve.

 Recipe tips